nilportugues/nilportugues-.github.io/_posts/2016-07-16-android-tabs-refactoring-from-spaghetti-to-mvp.markdown

 Yikes!

-## The solution: MVP
+## MVP
 After understanding how it works I went for the refactoring to MVP.

 **Benefits**

-MVP approach offers very interesting benefits over the straight-forward approach:

-- Provides a clear separation of UI and business logic.
-    - View handles all classes extending from `android.view.View`.
-Also calls the adapters required to work with the Fragments.
-    - Presenter handles the logic on how the View behaves based on the business logic provided by a service.
-- Maintainability of UI increases due to almost no dependency on business logic.
-- Mocking of the Presenter allows testing the View's behavior.
+- Maximize the amount of code that can be tested with automation.
+(Views are difficult to test.)
+- Separate business logic from UI logic to make the code easier to understand and maintain.

 **Downsides**
 - More code, whcih is always the case when wirting decoupled code.

+## Refactoring

+**View responsabilities**

+- View will be handling all classes extending from `android.view.View`.
+- View will call the adapters required to work with the Fragments.

+**Presenter responsabilities**

+- Presenter will handle the logic on how the View behaves based on the business logic provided by a service.
+- Presenter gets the Model injected to be used.

+**Model responsabilities**

+- Model retrieves data from a API or Database.
+We will fake this because it's out of the scope of this post.
+- Note: Model is a Service in our case, which we named `interactor`.

 ### Step 1: Contract between the Presenter and the View
 ### Step 2: Moving android.view.View to our new View class.